 There's another, more practical reason to stick with straight sets the first few months.
 According to researchers at Louisiana State University in Baton Rouge, straight sets are more effective for beginners.

-In their 2007 study, the untrained males who did straight sets, gained 40% more strength on curls and 60% more strength on lateral raises than the subjects who were trisetting.
-Even more incredible, those beginners who used straight sets gained 70% more muscle in their arms than the ones using trisets.
+In their 2007 study, the untrained males who did straight sets gained 40% more strength on curls and 60% more strength on lateral raises than the subjects who were trisetting.
+Even more incredible, those beginners who used straight sets gained 70% more muscle in their arms than those using trisets.

 You read that right.
 Straight sets were 40% to 70% more effective than supersets or trisets for building strength and muscle on beginners!